 “We are going to learn about an artist named Alma Thomas,” Karla told the students.
 “She made abstract art.
 Does anyone know what abstract means?”

 A student made a guess: "It means just painting whatever you want?”

 “Yeah, it means art that doesn’t necessarily look like what it’s supposed to look like,” Karla said encouragingly.

-Karla then showed students a video about the story of Alma Thomas, the artist and art educator from Georgia who broke many barriers: the first graduate of Howard University’s fine arts program (in 1924); the first Black artist to have an exhibition at New York’s Whitney Museum of American Art.
+Karla then showed students a video about Alma Thomas, the artist and art educator from Georgia who broke many barriers.
+She was first graduate of Howard University’s fine arts program (in 1924) and the first Black artist to have an exhibition at New York’s Whitney Museum of American Art.

-The Kindergartners also learned that Alma Thomas was the first African American female artist to have a painting hang in the White House as part of its permanent collection.
-Michelle Obama chose her painting “Resurrection,” a stunning piece featuring brightly colored concentric circles, for the White House's renovated Old Family Dining Room.
+The Kindergartners also learned that she was the first African American female artist to have a painting hang in the White House as part of its permanent collection.
+Michelle Obama chose her painting “Resurrection,” a stunning piece featuring brightly colored concentric circles, for the Old Family Dining Room.

 “Now tell me what you title your painting,” said Karla.

 The Kindergartners called out a series of nature-inspired names: “Water moon.”
 “Flower.”
 “Rainbow Sun.”
 “Empty Space.”

 The Alma Thomas project, which Karla also taught to 3rd graders, is just one example of how Foote teachers and students have gone deeper into Black history during the month of February.
 Foote’s commitment to diversity, equity and inclusion in the curriculum has deepened in recent years and Black history by no means relegated to a single month.
 Rather, it is a thread that runs across disciplines and throughout the school year.

 Still, Black History Month offers an opportunity to examine Black history on a deeper level and to look for ways to improve how we teach this part of the American story, says Assistant Head of School Beth Mello.